In This Section

 - Understand their roles and responsibilities for the strategic visioning plan.

 The Visioning Committee has concluded its original charge as trustees of tomorrow’s Cooperative Extension Service.
 Forward-thinking, evidence-based plans and ideas have been presented to Extension leadership as of the February sessions in Raleigh, and some small group follow-up discussions took place in March.

 The N.C.
 Cooperative Extension Service held listening sessions and meetings with our employees and many of our stakeholder groups, including county governments, commodity groups, community organizations and others in November and December 2013.
 The purpose of these meetings was to explain our current situation and to seek input as we move forward in the process.
-Nearly 2,000 people participated across the state.
+Around 2,000 people participated across the state.

 Dr. Joe Zublena, N.C.
 Cooperative Extension Service director, was in attendance at each session to update participants on our progress and to engage in discussion about Extension’s future.

 - View the Director’s Listening Sessions Presentation.